Nothando Ngwenya

 PhD student

-Tamlyn is a recent PhD student in the social science team at AHRI.
-Her work experience includes Researcher appointments at various Non-governmental Organisations in South Africa and the University of KwaZulu-Natal.
-She completed her Masters in Social Science in Research Psychology from the University of KwaZulu-Natal.
+Tamlyn is a PhD student in the social science team at AHRI.
+She holds a masters in research psychology from the University of KwaZulu-Natal.
 Tamlyn has conducted research in the clinical trial and public health systems environments in South Africa.
 She has held project management roles in evaluation type studies on HIV, chronic diseases and health systems in Southern Africa.
-Tamlyn is passionate about improving the lives of adolescents.
+She is passionate about improving the lives of adolescents.
 She has led and facilitated programmes that aim to develop the life skills and career goals of adolescents and young adults.
 Tamlyn’s current research focus is to explore the perceptions and experiences on antiretroviral therapies in adolescents participating in the BREATHER Plus trial in South Africa.

 Thandeka Smith